mlbright/logslice/README.md

 ## Why?

 Why use logslice?
 If the log entries are chronologically ordered, there's no point in examining every entry to find the first and last entry you are interested in.
-Use binary search! logslice does this for you.
+Use binary search! logslice does this for you, and prints out all the intermediate log records.
+It can do this because it operates on large chunks of thousands of lines at once.